 The evolution of computing has always been marked by swings between centralized to distributed models.
-First there was the mainframe, a centralized computing platform that manages and operates all computing resources to which users can access with “dumb” terminals.
-Then came the client/server architecture where a powerful server hosts, manages, and delivers compute resources and services to multiple clients (i.e. PCs) on a network with enough compute power to run applications and store data locally.
+First, there was the mainframe, a centralized computing platform that manages and operates all computing resources to which users can access with “dumb” terminals.
+Then came the client/server architecture, where a powerful server, housed in an on-premises data center, hosts, manages and delivers compute resources and services to multiple clients (i.e. PCs).
+These clients are then each able to run applications and store data.

-Distributed computing quickly moved into the mainstream, resulting in massive deployments of servers in data centers across the globe.
-Over time, data centers have grown into huge complexes with multiple servers consuming ever-growing amounts of compute resources, resulting in increased complexity and mounting operational costs.
 Cloud computing emerged as an alternative model aimed at reducing the burden of managing and maintaining on-premises data centers.
-By outsourcing IT infrastructure management to public cloud providers, organizations could gain access to innovative technologies and services, easily scale on-demand and reduce capital expenses using the pay-per-use model.
+By outsourcing IT infrastructure management to public cloud providers, organizations could easily scale on-demand, reduce capital expenses using a pay-per-use model, and also gain access to innovative technologies and services.

-The cloud has forever revolutionized the way computing resources are provisioned and consumed, offering benefits that were previously unavailable.
-Still, it is not a panacea for all IT issues.
-This realization has been driving the continuous innovation and development of different cloud technologies and approaches.
+Although the cloud revolutionized the way computing resources are provisioned and consumed, it is not a panacea for all IT issues.
+This realization has been driving the continuous innovation and development of different cloud technologies.

 Many organizations started their cloud journey with the implementation of internal, private clouds.
-This option is appealing for several reasons.
-In the early days of the cloud, when security concerns were a major barrier to adoption, private clouds offered the ability to provide services to users safely behind the corporate firewall.
-Other benefits of private cloud include unrestricted configuration and allocation of resources, performance and availability assurance, and more.
+In the early days of the cloud, when security concerns were a major barrier to adoption, these private clouds offered users the safety of the corporate firewall.
+Other benefits of the private cloud include unrestricted configuration and allocation of resources as well as performance and availability assurance.

-Having a private cloud, however, does not necessarily require giving up the benefits of a public cloud.
-Customers that have implemented private clouds often look to use a public cloud as well for specific use cases – for example, enabling internal data centers to use external, cloud-hosted resources to handle peak loads, or the hosting of specific, standardized functionalities while maintaining core applications and business processes that handle sensitive data within the internal infrastructure.
+Having a private cloud, however, does not require giving up the benefits of a public cloud.
+Users with private clouds can always turn to a public cloud for specific use cases – for example, the handling of peak loads or the hosting of standardized functionalities – while maintaining core applications and business processes that handle sensitive data in their local infrastructure.

 This flexibility is achieved through the hybrid cloud model, which combines aspects of both private and public cloud computing.
-Hybrid cloud enables customers to keep running critical workloads on their on-premise datacenter or private clouds to achieve improved performance, security and control, as well as to comply with regulatory and data sovereignty laws that require sensitive information to be stored locally.
-At the same time, other workloads can be migrated to the public cloud to take advantage of benefits such as cost, scalability and getting rid of maintenance.
+A hybrid cloud enables users to run critical workloads on their on-premise data center or private cloud to achieve improved security and control and to comply with regulatory and/or data sovereignty laws that require data to be stored locally.
+Other workloads can be migrated to the public cloud to take advantage of its many benefits, such as cost, scalability, and built-in maintenance.

 And things are only getting more complicated…

-The rapid adoption of edge applications and multi-cloud will lead to increased distribution of workloads and data across multiple locations and environments outside the corporate data center or main public cloud infrastructure.
-To tackle the sprawl of complex workloads across hybrid, heterogeneous environments and maintain operational visibility and control, new distributed cloud models offer the ability to extend public cloud experiences to the edge and on-premise data centers.
-They enable organizations to leverage the ease-of-use, access to advanced services, scalability and flexibility of the cloud, and take advantage of low-latency, high availability and performance of on-premise data centers while achieving compliance with local data sovereignty laws.
+The rapid adoption of applications has led to increased distribution of workloads and data across multiple locations and environments.
+To tackle the sprawl of complex workloads across heterogeneous environments and to maintain operational control, new cloud models are necessary to extend a robust public cloud experience to the edge.
+They must enable organizations to leverage the ease-of-use, access to advanced services, scalability, and flexibility of the cloud while taking advantage of the low-latency, high availability, performance, and regulatory compliance of on-premise data centers.

-Distributed cloud models are offered by different types of players.
-The major public cloud providers are offering solutions that enable organizations to deploy a cloud infrastructure in their own on-premises data centers, while the public cloud provider is in charge of managing and operating the cloud services in use.
+In response to this need, the major public cloud providers are offering solutions that enable organizations to deploy a cloud infrastructure in their own on-premises data centers while the public cloud provider maintains the management and operation of the cloud services in use.
 This model tackles some of the complexities involved in hybrid environments.
-Essentially, it provides a hybrid cloud as-a-service that enables customers to leverage cloud services on-premises to facilitate the management of applications (e.g. latency-sensitive edge applications) that cannot be moved to the public cloud.
+Essentially, it provides a hybrid cloud as-a-service to facilitate the management of applications (e.g. latency-sensitive edge applications) that cannot be moved to the public cloud.